canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 Don't forget to include a size for each cache entry, if you use `SizeLimit` when registering the in-memory cache into the dependency container.
 This `Size` tells how many "places" from `SizeLimit` an entry takes.

 When the `SizeLimit` value is reached, the cache won't store any more entries until some of them expire.
-For more details, see [Use SetSize, Size, and SizeLimit to limit cache size](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1#use-setsize-size-and-sizelimit-to-limit-cache-size).
+For more details, see ASP.NET Core documentation on [SetSize, Size, and SizeLimit](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1#use-setsize-size-and-sizelimit-to-limit-cache-size).

 ```csharp
 public static class MemoryCacheExtensions